AdoptOpenJDK/openjdk-api/README.md

 #### Release Type

-Type of release, i.e `release` for stable builds or `nightly` for most recent build.
+Type of release, i.e `releases` for stable builds or `nightly` for most recent build.

 #### Version